 USS Pueblo- The only US Naval Ship still held captive by another nation.

 Special celebratory events (optional: approx 20 euros) – Yet to be confirmed but we will take part in any holiday events that are possible for tourists to attend.
-These may include a parade, a circus performance, and possibly some other surprises.
+These may include a circus performance, symphony red orchestra performance and possibly some other surprises.

 Spectate and/or join in on the Pyongyang university students performing a mass dance near an iconic DPRK monument – fantastic for rare photo opportunities!